fobordo/election-analysis/README.md

   ```

 ## Election-Audit Summary:
 The Election Audit script can easily be used for any election, with a few modifications.
-Below are a few examples of modifications that must be made for the analysis of other elections:
+Below are a few examples of modifications that can be made for the analysis of other elections:

-1. If the file type of the election results file is not CSV, another built-in module will have to be imported in order to pull in data from external files and perform operations on them:
+1. If the file type of the election results file is not CSV, another built-in module can be imported in order to pull in data from external files and perform operations on them:

     ```Python
     import csv
     ```

-    * `csv` must be replaced with the appropriate Python module.
+    * `csv` can be replaced with the appropriate Python module corresponding to the new election result file's file type.

-2. The folder and file names of other election results must be changed in the `file_to_load` variable so the new data can be read from the appropriate file:
+2. The folder and file names of other election results can be changed in the `file_to_load` variable so the new data can be read from the appropriate path:

     ```Python
     # Add a variable to load a file from a path.
     file_to_load = os.path.join("Resources", "election_results.csv")
     ```

-    * `Resources` should be replaced with the folder name of the folder that contains the election results file.
+    * `Resources` can be replaced with the folder name of the folder that contains the election results file.
-    * `election_results.csv` should be replaced with the file name of the file that contains the election results data.
+    * `election_results.csv` can be replaced with the file name of the file that contains the election results data.

-3. The folder and file name of the election analysis must be changed in the `file_to_save` variable so the analysis results can be written to the appropriate file:
+3. The folder and file name of the election analysis can be changed in the `file_to_save` variable so the analysis results can be written to the appropriate file:

     ```Python
     file_to_save = os.path.join("analysis", "election_analysis.txt")
     ```

-    * `analysis` should be replaced with the folder name of the folder that contains the election analysis file.
+    * `analysis` can be replaced with the folder name of the folder that contains the file that the analysis results will be written to.
-    * `election_analysis.txt` should be replaced with the file name of the file that the analysis results data will be written to.
+    * `election_analysis.txt` can be replaced with the file name of the file that the analysis results will be written to.

-4. The index numbers that are used to retrieve data (i.e. candidate name and county name) from the election results file must be changed to reference the appropriate columns to obtain the desired data:
+4. The index numbers that are used to retrieve data (i.e. candidate name and county name) from the election results file can be changed to reference the appropriate columns to obtain the desired data:

     ```Python
     # For each row in the CSV file.